AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/blender.md

 You can browse for an output directory where your renders are ultimately downloaded to.
 This directory must not contain any of your input files.

 !!!note
     Due to a limitation in the file dialog, the button to choose a directory is labeled "Upload".
-Don't worry, nothing is uploaded at this time.

 #### Task Template.